It looks like you're using IE11...

 Read the terms and conditions for online services and our privacy statement.

 Fly-tipping or dumping is the illegal, deliberate dumping of waste.
-It carries a fine of up to £2,500.
+It also includes excess waste left beside household and commercial bins, which we cannot collect.

 Graffiti is the destruction or damage of property by painting, writing, soiling and marking.